What is the Promise Date? (Definition and Explanation)

 This date is given to customers to deliver their orders, and vendors must stick to this commitment.
 However, either party may agree to change the date before it becomes effective.

-This blog post will provide definitions and explanations of this critical term.
+This blog post will provide definitions and explanations of the promise date.
 It also covers calculation, lead time estimation, and do’s and don’ts.

 Definition